-- (i) She did not want them to ask her any questions. - (ii) She felt awkward amongst all the adults. - (iii) She did not want to talk to anyone who was a stranger. - (iv) She wanted to concentrate on enjoying the experience. - Ans. (iii) She did not want to talk to anyone who was a stranger. - 4.
-Her first journey what careful, painstaking, elaborate plans she had had to make for it!
+- 4. Her first journey what careful, painstaking, elaborate plans she had had to make for it!
 She had thriftily saved whatever stray coins came her way, resisting every temptation to buy peppermints, toys, balloons, and the like, and finally she had saved a total of sixty paise.
 How difficult it had been, particularly that day at the village fair, but she had resolutely stifled a strong desire to ride the merry-goround, even though she had the money. - (a) What was remarkable about Valli's 'careful, painstaking, elaborate plans?' - Ans.
-Valli had made them all by herself, even though she was only eight years old. - (b) State True or False.
-1 All of the descriptions (i)-(iv) given below, are the reasons for Valli deciding to ride the bus by herself.
+Valli had made them all by herself, even though she was only eight years old. - (b) Why did Valli decide to ride the bus by herself?